desxtra/simpleNodeJsCRUD/README.md

 # Prerequisites
-Adjust file in /lib/dbjs based on your needs
+Adjust file in /lib/dbjs based on your settings

 ## Deployment